-The roofing material is asphalt composition shingles.
+GENERAL INFORMATION The roofing material is asphalt composition shingles.
 The slope or pitch of the roof is medium.
 Metal gutters are used to collect the roof water drainage.
-The roof is approximately 10 years old.
+The roof is approximately 12 years old.
+To determine the exact age of the roof refer to invoices and warranty information from the home owners association.